mypipsen/PonyMaze/README.md

 # Pony Maze
 A solution for [TrustPilot's Pony Challenge](https://ponychallenge.trustpilot.com/api-docs/index.html).
 Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Using Redux, Axios, Sass and Bootstrap (for quick and easy styling).
-Styling is not responsive as the app is intended for desktop resolutions.
+Using MobX, Axios and TailwindCSS.
+The app is intended for desktop resolutions.

 ## How to play
 The app is hosted [here](https://mypipsen.github.io/PonyMaze).
 Move the pony with the arrow keys or WASD.